ajgrande924/sandbox-operator/README.md

 ## License

 Sandbox Operator is under MIT license.
-See the [LICENSE][LICENSE] file for details.
+See the [LICENSE](LICENSE) file for details.